tombe17/startup/README.md

 Application elements - Used good contrast and whitespace, made a theme with a nice vibrant blue and a light pink.
 Application text content - Consistent fonts across the whole site.
 Application images - fit a small image on the about page.

+##Javascript Deliverable
+For this deliverable I implemented by JavaScript so that the application works for a single user.
+I also added placeholders for future technology.

+login - When you press enter or the login button it takes you to the play page and stores your name in local storage. database - The score page holds the top 10 scores.
+Currently this is stored and retrieved from local storage, but it will be replaced with the database data later.
+WebSocket - I made a spot where it will update users on update to scores, I just put placeholder names, but will be changed with other players once it get implemented. application logic - I incorporated the logic to allow user input to type and guess words, and to reset the board.